ImFlog/schema-registry-plugin/README.md

 You have to list all the (subject, avsc file path) pairs that you want to test.

-If you have references with other schemas stored in the registry that are required before the compatibility check, you can call the `addReference("name", "subject", version)`, this will add a reference to fetch dynamically from the registry.
+If you have references with other schemas stored in the registry that are required before the compatibility check, you can call the `addReference("name", "subject", version)`, this will add a reference to use from the registry.
+A convenience method, `addReference("name", "subject")`, uses the latest version of the schema in the registry.
+You can also specify `-1` explicitly to use the latest version.
 The addReference calls can be chained.

 If you have local references to add before calling the compatibility in the registry,